maxiherzog/uat-plugin/README.md

 You can install them using pip or anaconda!

 ## Generating the Infrastructure
-A Shape File of the grid(the .shp and .shx files), and a Table with tagweights.
+A Shape File of the grid(the _.shp, .dbf, .shx_ files), and a Table with tagweights.
 (You could also use a single _.geojson_ files in all commands instead of _.shp_ files)

 With the files in the same folder you may generate the infrastructure score for all grids by running
 ```
 python3 grid_infra_score_gen.py GRID.shp TAG_WEIGHTS.csv INFRA_SCORES.shp
 ```
-Keep in mind that this generates 4 filetypes: cpg, dbf, prj, shp, shx If you set this Tool up on a server, you might consider running this very rarely, because the infra_score won't change much over time.
+Keep in mind that this generates 5 filetypes: _.cpg, .dbf, .prj, .shp, .shx_ If you set this Tool up on a server, you might consider running this very rarely, because the infra_score won't change much over time.

 ## No files?
 We have example data